terra10/codefest_serverless-awslambda/Lab003/README.md

     * context
     * event
     * callback
-* The main logic is placed in the _export async function postItem_ which the handler asynchronously calls (hence the await)
+* The main logic is placed in the _export async function_ which the handler asynchronously calls (hence the await)
 * The main logic starts with setting up the headers for the response
 * Then in the try we first retrieve the values from the POST request body
 * Second we define the parameters for the AWS SDK call to DynamoDB